 Hamstrings and calf muscles will both feel the burn with this deadlift variation.
 As the name suggests, legs stay ‘stiff’ or straight throughout.

-- Start standing with bar infant, hands just wider than legs, grasping the bar.
+- Start standing with bar in front, hands just wider than legs, grasping the bar.

 - Again, push hips back and lower the bar down slowly, maintaining a neutral spine and keeping your legs straight.